pivotal/sample-credhub-kms-plugin-tile/README.md

 Instructions to build a Kubernetes Compatible KMS Plugin can be found [here](link to open source docs).

+You will need to install your release as a [runtime config](https://bosh.io/docs/runtime-config/), which is a BOSH job that will be installed on every instance group that matches the information specified in the [include](https://bosh.io/docs/runtime-config/#placement-rules) block.

 ## Dependencies

 - To build the tile we will use [tile_generator](https://docs.pivotal.io/tiledev/2-4/tile-generator.html).